Agathocles of Syracuse: Rulership

 Gold coin of Agathocles, depicting Athena on the obverse and a thunderbolt on the reverse.
 The Doric Greek inscription reads: ΑΓΑΘΟΚΛΕΟΥΣ ΒΑΣΙΛΕOΣ, "Of King Agathocles".

 After several victories, he was finally completely defeated (307 BC) and fled secretly to Sicily.
 After concluding peace with Carthage in 306 BC, Agathocles styled himself king of Sicily in 304 BC, and established his rule over the Greek cities of the island more firmly than ever.
 A peace treaty with Carthage left him in control of Sicily east of the Halycus River.
 Even in his old age, he displayed the same restless energy and is said to have been contemplating a fresh attack on Carthage at the time of his death.

-His last years were plagued by ill health and the attempted usurpation of his throne by his grandson Archagathus, whom Diodorus Siculus states had him poisoned; however Justinius and the majority of modern historians assert he died a natural death (presumably from cancer of the jaw).
+His last years were plagued by ill health and the attempted usurpation of his throne by his grandson Archagathus, who Diodorus Siculus states had him poisoned; however Justinius and the majority of modern historians assert he died a natural death (presumably from cancer of the jaw).
 He was a born leader of mercenaries, and he did not shrink from cruelty for the purposes to royal power.
 Agathocles restored the Syracusan democracy on his deathbed and did not want his grandson to succeed him as king.